Waco: The Rules of Engagement: Summary

 The resultant film, with Dan Gifford narrating, combined FBI negotiation tapes, Davidian home videos, footage from Congressional hearings on Waco, and extensive interviews with Davidian survivors, representatives of law enforcement, independent investigators, scholars and scientists.
 The film painted a dark picture of law enforcement actions, accusing FBI agents of shooting into the building at Davidians on April 19.

-Reception
+Reception and legacy

-The film was unveiled at the Sundance Film Festival in January 1997.
-In that year it won a News & Documentary Emmy Award for Outstanding Investigative Journalism and was nominated for an Academy Award for Best Documentary Feature.
+The film was unveiled at the Sundance Film Festival on January 25, 1997.

+It won a News & Documentary Emmy Award for Outstanding Investigative Journalism and was nominated for an Academy Award for Best Documentary Feature.

 Because of a falling out between Michael McNulty and Dan and Amy Gifford, different cuts of this documentary have been produced.
 The version available today on video is a 135-minute cut.
 Michael McNulty would go on to make Waco: A New Revelation released in 1999 and The F.L.I.R.
 Project released in 2001.

+The film was released on DVD by New Yorker Video on December 9, 2003.